danielharrell/open-eyes-lect-2017-18/Open.md

 perhaps even false.
 Our eyes could not be open, after all, like our eyelids, or like a lidless jar, just letting the world in.
-For open eyes can be poked, injured, even blinded---as if their staying open again meant staying intact, and in that sense closed.
-And how, in any case, does the world get in?
-For this could not be the way the world gets into a pickle jar, to spoil what's inside.
-The world gets into our eyes, we might say, to fill what's inside.
-It as if our eyes contained the world they were open to, in order to see it and not merely suffer it.
+For open eyes can be poked, injured, even blinded---as if their staying open meant staying intact.
+And if staying intact means standing firm against the world as a threat, how does the world still get into our eyes, so to speak, as an object of sight?
+The world gets into a pickle jar, it seems, to spoil what's inside.
+But the world gets into our eyes, we might say, to fill what's inside.
+Our eyes contain the world they are open to, in order to see it rather than suffer it.
+Yet how can they contain it and stay intact---unless they contain it to stay intact, which suggests they contain it from the start.
+That is, the world poses no threat as an object of sight because as a sight the world lies inside our eyes and as a threat only outside our eyes.

-Yet if they contain it while also staying intact, or closed, then it looks as if the world never gets it, being already there.
+(Revise here.)

 But if our eyes do contain the world, then does the world get in?
 Or is it already there, filling our eyes from